New York State Temporarily Suspends Certain Open Meetings Law Requirements

 How does the Order change how I hold my public meeting?

 The key changes arising from the Governor’s Order, to take note of in preparation of your public meeting, are: (1) the suspension of all public in-person access to your meeting; (2) the authorization to hold your meeting remotely by electronic means (video conference, telephone conference, or both) without the need to notify the public of the physical location of any board members participating; (3) the need to provide the public with an opportunity to view or listen to your meeting; and (4) the need to record and transcribe your meeting.

 All other requirements for public meetings under the OML are still in effect and must be followed, including all meeting notice requirements.
 When utilizing videoconferencing or teleconferencing to conduct your meeting, the public notice for the meeting must inform the public about that electronic method(s) that will be used.
 The notice should also provide information about how the public can view or listen to the meeting (e.g., provide the website URL and log-in information for an online videoconference meeting or the dial-in instructions for a telephone connection to a meeting).
 There are a number of platforms and service providers that public bodies can use to hold their meetings, and those public bodies have options for how to engage with members of the public on issues discussed during each meeting.
 For example, some municipalities are directing the public to submit questions by email rather than receiving comments during the conference call or video conference.
 To further support public engagement, municipalities and any public body required to hold public meeting should try to provide meeting materials online in advance.

-If you have questions on information contained in this Information Memo, contact Brody Smith, Michelle Billington, any in our Municipalities or School Law Practices or the Bond attorney with whom you regularly work.
+If you have questions on information contained in this Information Memo, contact Brody Smith or any attorney in our Municipalities or School Law practices or the Bond attorney with whom you regularly work.